 The appearance of nevi in childhood is a variant of the norm.

-But the appearance of large black moles, especially on the stomach or other part of the body where ultraviolet does not fall, should alert parents.
+But the appearance of large black moles, especially on the stomach or other part of the body where ultraviolet radiation does not reach, should alert parents.

-These nevi need to be urgently shown to the doctor.
+These nevi need to be shown to a doctor urgently.

-A hanging neoplasm can change color during injury - due to tearing, blood does not flow to the edge.
+A hanging neoplasm can change color when injured - due to the tear, blood does not flow to the edge.

-As a result, the hanging mole dries up and falls off by itself, but it is better to get ahead of it, do not hesitate, and seek removal from a doctor.
+As a result, the hanging mole dries out and falls off on its own, but it is better to get ahead of this, do not hesitate, and consult a doctor for removal.

-He will determine how best to remove the nevus, and if the neoplasm is suspicious, he will send the material for histological analysis.
+He will determine how best to remove the nevus, and if the tumor is suspicious, he will send the material for histological analysis.

 Removal